sucv/ABAW2/ReadMe.md

 [Return to Table of Content](#Table_of_Content)

 + The pretrained backbone (ResNet50) is shared at [this link](https://drive.google.com/file/d/1izzZNtRIGchbyhf-aiTKB950IH1ZeJ4C/view?usp=sharing).
-+ The preprocessed AffWild2 database is shared at (this link)[https://drive.google.com/drive/folders/1U1Gx7PgwPt4kGoZ_JmLXUm6MhNU7u8lT?usp=sharing].
++ The preprocessed AffWild2 database is shared at [this link](https://drive.google.com/drive/folders/1U1Gx7PgwPt4kGoZ_JmLXUm6MhNU7u8lT?usp=sharing).

 ### Step Two: Create the Virtual Environment <a name="TE"></a>
 [Return to Table of Content](#Table_of_Content)